-My name is Zach and I am a 24-year old forensic accountant living in Manhattan.
+My name is Zachary Knight and I am a forensic accountant in my twenties.
 When I turned 18, on my birthday, I opened up my first brokerage account.
 I immediately bought stock in my favorite company, Apple (AAPL).
 Not a bad call in 2010.
 I researched and bought into some other stocks that I read good things on including Ulta Salon (ULTA).
 Back then I bought into companies I liked, that I read good articles on, and that seemed to have a growing stock price – that was it.
 And using that strategy back then, I made 30%+/year returns.
 Now mind you, I only owned probably less than 6 stocks at the time and the bull market was roaring.
 In other words, I now attribute my early success to beginner’s luck.

 After those great first years, the bull market started to quiet down.
 Things became more volatile.
 I realized I was just lucky in my stock choices up to that point.
 I needed to develop a strategy.
 So I tried out a few.
 I tried looking at technical trends in stocks; no luck.
 I tried only buying stocks with consistently increasing earnings; still no luck.
 I am not saying there was no merit to my thought process, but I wasn’t beating the market.
 After buying enough stocks that I thought were great and losing a lot of money on them, I decided I needed to start valuing stocks.
 That’s right, actually using a calculation to find out what the stock was worth.
 This would tell me when I found a deal and when I should sell the stock.
 It’s also a more conservative method.
 If you buy a stock you find that is very overvalued and it misses earnings, you’ll be in for a hurting.
 If you buy a stock that is undervalued and it misses earnings, your losses will be more moderate.
 And no, just using the P/E ratio isn’t going to tell you if a stock is correctly valued.
 In addition to valuing a stock, you need to actually spend time learning about a stock, its management, its outlook, its industry – before you know whether it matches up with your own stock criteria.